 Boone

-If you’re interested in hiking or biking, stop at some of the most breathtaking natural sights the North Carolina Mountains have to offer: Grandfather Mountain, Howard’s Knob, and Greenway Trail.
-Skiing is the other popular pastime, with Appalachian Ski Mountain and Sugar Mountain Resort both serving up snow-covered slopes to experience.
+If you’re interested in hiking or biking, stop at some of the most breathtaking natural sights the North Carolina Mountains have to offer such as Grandfather Mountain, Howard’s Knob, and Greenway Trail.
+Skiing and snow tubing is the other popular pastime, with Appalachian Ski Mountain and Sugar Mountain Resort both serving up snow-covered slopes to experience every winter!

 Wilmington

 We have a special soft spot for this North Carolina city as we went to UNCW and I’ll forever consider it one of the best cities in North Carolina.
 Wilmington is an eclectic beachside city with something for everyone.
-It’s home to Cape Fear Museum of History and Science, Wilmington Railroad Museum, and Cameron Art Museum.
-For a more unique education, you can also venture to Bellamy Mansion Museum or the Museum of the Bizarre.
+It’s home to Cape Fear Museum of History and Science, Wilmington Railroad Museum, and Cameron Art Museum and for a more unique education, you can also venture to Bellamy Mansion Museum or the Museum of the Bizarre.

 Winston-Salem

-Winston-Salem weaves the old and the new, creating a wonderful city of historic charm and modern marvels wrapped up in Carolina culture.
-Visit SECCA, a contemporary art space featuring rotating exhibits of avante garde works.
-We recommend attempting a craft draft crawl to try all of the fresh delicious brews being created here.
+Winston Salem weaves the old and the new, creating a wonderful city of historic charm and modern marvels wrapped up in Carolina culture.
+Visit SECCA, a contemporary art space featuring rotating exhibits of avante garde works before taking the kids to Old Salem, one of the most amazing historic sites and live museums.
+For the beer lovers, recommend attempting a craft draft crawl to try all of the fresh delicious brews being created in the Winston Salem breweries here.

 Topsail

-Topsail Island is a beach retreat to beat the heat and the crowds just off the coast of North Carolina.
-There are miles of undisturbed sandy shores to enjoy here.
-It’s also known as a sea turtle sanctuary.
+Topsail Island is a beach retreat to beat the heat and the crowds just off the coast of North Carolina, it’s not a city but it’s not far from Surf City.
+There are miles of undisturbed sandy shores to enjoy here, and it’s also known as a sea turtle sanctuary.
 Serenity Point has been the site of many a stunning sunset.

 Charlotte

 McGill Rose Garden is a dreamy and romantic excursion for all lovers of lush flora.
 The downtown is the cultural center of Charlotte.
 The Charlotte Museum of History and the self-guided Liberty Walk are great ways to explore the heritage here.
-Freedom Park has hundreds of acres for outdoor activities in the warm Carolina sunshine.
-To make matters better Charlotte’s brewing and dining scene is alive and well!
+Freedom Park has hundreds of acres for outdoor activities in the warm Carolina sunshine and to make matters better Charlotte’s brewing and dining scene is alive and well!

 Cherokee

 Oconaluftee Indian Village will allow you to observe and interact with what these cultural practices look like, all within a wooded wonderland.
-Paul’s Family Restaurant serves up the slow-cooked classics of Cherokee that you won’t find anywhere else, like their famous fry bread.
+Paul’s Family Restaurant serves up the slow-cooked classics of Cherokee that you won’t find anywhere else, like their famous fry bread – a must try in Cherokee.

 Greenville

-A thriving college city of North Carolina, Greenville brings all the leisurely fun you need.
+Not to be confused with Greenville, South Carolina this thriving college city of North Carolina, brings all the leisurely fun you need.
 The first order of business in Greenville should always be Barbecue.
 The Brews and Cues Trail will set you off on the right path for all the crave-worthy craft beverages and cuts of meat you could ask for.

 The Tar River is a sparkling waterway offering spectacular views, native wildlife, hiking trails, and kayaking adventures.
 The antique market is full of vintage treasures just waiting to be found.
 Greenville is also known for extreme sports, especially BMXing.
 Extreme Park is the perfect space to check out local talent or try your hand at some tricky tricks.